Ambulatory Training Experience

 The Continuity Clinic

 The longitudinal half-day ambulatory experience starts in the first month of training and continues throughout fellowship.
 All fellows will see patients in CID at Boston Medical Center but also have the option to work alternate weeks at the CID and the HIV Clinic at the VABHS.
-In addition, fellows will have 5-6 clinic sessions in the International Health Clinic.
+In addition, fellows will have 5-6 clinic sessions in the Travel Clinic where they will see patients before travel as well as immigrant and travelers with tropical diseases.

 Continuity clinic provides fellows with the opportunity to evaluate and manage their own panel of patients with infectious diseases in an outpatient setting.
 The fellow is supervised by an infectious disease attending physician, who will serve as the fellow’s preceptor throughout the fellowship.
 The components of this training experience are: